vsrinivas/fuchsia/docs/ledger/firebase.md

 # Firebase Configuration

-This document describes how to configure a Firebase project so that it can be used for Cloud sync by Ledger.
+This document describes how to configure a Firebase project so that it can be used for cloud sync by Ledger.

 ## Create the Firebase project